sourcegraph/about/blogposts/strange-loop-2019-rgb-to-xyz-the-science-and-history-of-color.md

 ---

-# # RGB to XYZ: The History and Science of Color - LIVEBLOG
-John Austin
+## Introduction
 John Austin is an Independent game developer.
 He is here today to talk about color.

 The talk begins with an overview of when color was beginning to be standardized.
 At this time in history, math was being done on slide rules and there was barely a concept of electrical computing.
 Electricity was still not available throughout all of the US and the country was going through the biggest depression in US history because of the stock market crash.

-**In the midst of all of this, a bunch of people decide this would be a good time to get together and come up with a unified standard of color.**
+In the midst of all of this, a group of people decided this would be a good time to get together and come up with a unified standard of color.

 In 1931, a group of representatives from various countries met in Paris, France to come up with a unified standard of color.
 This group of people came up with the systems that still last 100 years later and underly all of the systems we use today for colors.

+## Color Science

 The talk then went into how we perceive color and how relevant it is in our everyday lives.
 In today’s world, color is everywhere - on the web, in books, in our clothing.
 In this world of color, we assume that we must have complex systems to manage it but most use of color is just eyeballing until things look about right.